kensanata/spellcasters/Chana.md

 average, or every month if their intelligence is 8 or lower.
 While charmed, victims treat you as their best friend.
-Once victims break free, they remember everything they did and if they did anything they would not have ordinarily have done, they react with shame and anger.
+Once victims break free, they remember everything they did and if they did anything they would not have ordinarily done, they react with shame and anger.
 Charms usually cause severe emotional distress!

 **Song of the water dragons** (1).
 Every river has a water dragon